-Cheques in pounds from a bank in the UK, Channel Islands or Isle of Man paid in at our branches, the Post Office or using our Mobile Banking app
+Cheques in pounds from a bank in the UK, Channel Islands or Isle of Man paid in using our app, a branch, the Post Office or by post

-If you pay in a cheque at a branch counter or by Immediate Deposit Machine on a working day, the money will be available to you to withdraw by 11.59pm the next working day.
-If you pay a cheque in using the Mobile Banking app by 10pm, the money will be available for you to withdraw by 11.59pm the next working day.
+If you pay a cheque in using our app by 10pm, the money will be available for you to withdraw by 11.59pm the next working day.
+If you pay in a cheque at a cash machine at a branch that accepts cheques, on a working day, the money will be available to you to withdraw by 11.59pm the next working day.
 This is also when you'll start earning interest (if your account pays it) on the value of the cheque or when it will count towards your balance when we work out any arranged overdraft interest.
 This will also be the latest time we can return the cheque unpaid.
-If you pay the cheque in using a Cashpoint or on a non-working day, the process will begin on the next working day.

-If you pay in a cheque at a Post Office counter, the Post Office will send us your cheques.
+You can pay in cheques at a Post Office until 31 December 2025.
+If you pay in a cheque at a Post Office, the Post Office will send us your cheques.
 This means you should add an extra working day to the timings above (or two extra working days if you pay it in after the Post Office's cut-off time).
-You can pay in cheques using a personalised paying-in slip and a cheque deposit envelope.
 Please ask the Post Office you use what their cut-off time is for accepting cheque deposits.